 2. You'll sleep better at night

-If you're feeling awake during the day, it's a strong indication that you slept good at night.
+If you're feeling awake during the day, it's a strong indication that you slept well at night.
 One of the symptoms of sleep apnea is restless sleep.
 Many people with sleep apnea find themselves fully waking at night for frequent trips to the bathroom, or partially waking from sleep to toss and turn about.

 Every time you fully or partially awake from sleep, you're diminishing the quality of sleep you get at night.
 And if you're making trips to the bathroom in the middle of the night it can take longer to re-enter the stages of sleep you're missing out on.
 This is especially true if you're doing things such as turning on lights or taking a minute to check your cellphone, which can affect your melatonin production as your brain associates light with daytime making it more difficult to return to sleep when you want to.